linas/Polar-Flowlink-linux/README.md

 * Requirements:

-The following need to be installed:
+The following pakcages need to be installed:
-`libusb-dev, libudev-dev, libpq-dev`
+`libusb-dev, libudev-dev`

 * How to compile